Learning Transfer Operators by Kernel Density Estimation

-It is argued in \cite{dehnad_1987}, that the argument for kernel density estimation instead of a simple histogram method becomes stronger in more than one dimension, due to difficulties not only in histogram box size (bandwidth) but now also, in orientation and origin location that generally lead to a block appearance that becomes more difficult to interpret the joint and conditional probabilities.
+It is argued in \cite{dehnad_1987}, that the argument for \gls{kde} instead of a simple histogram method becomes stronger in more than one dimension, due to difficulties not only in histogram box size (bandwidth) but now also, in orientation and origin location that generally lead to a blocky appearance that becomes more difficult to interpret the joint and conditional probabilities.
 Tukey asserted \cite{tukey1981graphical}, "...it is difficult to do well with bins in as few as two dimensions.
 Clearly, bins are for the birds!"

-In this article, we show how to use the probability density estimation methods to approximate the Frobenius-Perron operator.
-Hence, KDE based method is a better approximation for the transfer operator.
-This analysis will demonstrate improvements in the accuracy of KDE based estimation compared to the current high popular Ulam-Galerkin's method.
-Understanding the Frobenius-Perron operator as the integration against a conditional distribution kernel is key in this demonstration.
-We will show that connection in section (\ref{Sec:BayInter}) then we will discuss the density estimation theory to demonstrate the theoretical advantages of KDE over the histogram-based method.
-Finally, we will numerically demonstrate the better accuracy of the KDE based method by using the chaotic logistic map example, which we show matches well to the rigorous analysis reviewed here for variance and bias.